butaixianran/Stable-Diffusion-Webui-Civitai-Helper/README.md

 ## SHA256
 To create a file SHA256, it need to read the whole file to generate a hash code.
 It gonna be slow for big files.

-Default, it uses a Memory Optimized SHA256 which won't stuck your system.
+Default, it uses a Memory Optimized SHA256 which won't stuck your system.(It is the only choice in latest version).
 So, do not uncheck it if you want to use your computer when scanning.

 There are 2 cases this hash code can not find the model on civitai:
 * Some old models, which do not have SHA256 code on civitai.